 Residents at UMCS are supported through additional services to ensure that their social, mental, physical and other needs are met.
 Through social work and supportive services residents are provided with crisis intervention & mental health monitoring, community building activities & classes, mediation & conflict resolution, and other important family services that help support the wellbeing of families.
 Additional services include key fob access to ensure safety, a fitness center, computer room, community room, receptionist, and community meals.

 In order to live at UMCS, families must meet income requirements, complete an application process with an earnest fee, tour the apartment, and when accepted, pay a security deposit and rent.
 All new residents complete an intake process in order to live in supportive housing and ongoing supportive services are available to all residents as they work on their individual needs and goals.

-Individuals and families interested in living at UMCS can call the office at (414)344-1818, or can be referred through a number of agencies and organizations including shelters, the Milwaukee County Behavioral Health Division, domestic violence organizations and more.
+Individuals and families interested in living at UMCS can contact Team Management at (414) 273-8326, or can be referred through a number of agencies and organizations including shelters, the Milwaukee County Behavioral Health Division, domestic violence organizations and more.

 The Growing Tree Children’s center is a state licensed, 3-star quality child care program that serves children in the UMCS housing program and the surrounding community.
 We offer both first shift and second shift care for children aged 6 months to 12 years old.